 - Issues related to long flights, including venous thromboembolism (for at-risk travelers) and jet lag

-- Pertinent literature and Internet resources for further travel health information, including the CDC travel health program (www.cdc.gov/travel)
+- Resources for further travel health information, including those from CDC (www.cdc.gov/travel)

 SPECIAL CHALLENGES AND ADDITIONAL CONSIDERATIONS

-The Traveler Leaving in a Few Hours: If time does not permit an appointment, the clinician can still provide general prevention messages by telephone or e-mail.
-Refer the traveler to useful websites such as CDC (www.cdc.gov/travel), the Department of State (www.travel.state.gov), and the International Society of Travel Medicine clinic directory (www.istm.org).
-Recommend travel health kit items that can be bought at the airport, if necessary.
+The Traveler Leaving in a Few Hours: If time does not permit an appointment, the clinician can still provide general prevention messages by telephone or secure digital messaging.
+Refer the traveler to useful websites such as CDC (www.cdc.gov/travel), the Department of State (www.travel.state.gov), the Heading Home Healthy Program (www.headinghomehealthy.org), and the International Society of Travel Medicine clinic directory (www.istm.org).
+Emphasize and reassure the traveler that many travel health risks can be prevented by adhering to healthy behaviors.
+Recommend travel health kit items that can be purchased at the airport, if necessary.
 Some international airports now have travel health or vaccination clinics; suggest the traveler try to visit one before departure.

 The Last-Minute, Extended-Stay Traveler: Advise these travelers to arrange an early visit with a qualified clinician at their destination for additional evaluation and education.
 A last-minute consultation does not provide an expatriate with adequate time for a full medical and psychological evaluation.

 Requests for Off-Label Vaccine Dosing: Because of time constraints, some travelers may ask for a vaccine to be administered off-label (different schedule, double dosing, partial series).
 Using a vaccine in a nonstandard manner can have consequences that include medical-legal issues and inducing a false sense of protection in the traveler.